Dealing with Teacher Underperformance

 This full-day course is designed to give participants the confidence to work with underperforming teachers under the statutory guidance.
 Delivered by a leading education expert and highly experienced employment lawyer, this seminar is designed to explain how the procedure is intended to work, what it requires and how best to tackle underperformance issues under these measures.

-- Attendees will understand how the five steps procedure is applied but, perhaps more importantly, will also understand how to identify behaviours and performance that might be better dealt with outside the procedure for dealing with teacher underperformance.
+- You will understand how the five steps procedure is applied but, perhaps more importantly, will also understand how to identify behaviours and performance that might be better dealt with outside the procedure for dealing with teacher underperformance.

-- Attendees will have detailed notes on the newly revised Circulars and relevant case law discussing practical tips and what each decision reflects, for later study, plus a checklist of useful tips for dealing with teacher performance and behavioural issues in schools.
+- You will have detailed notes on the newly revised Circulars and relevant case law discussing practical tips and what each decision reflects, for later study, plus a checklist of useful tips for dealing with teacher performance and behavioural issues in schools.

 Course overview/outline programme